 The VCU Brandcenter has been a truly wonderful experience so far, and a big part of that comes from the people here.
 My track (experience design) is full of passionate people who are nurturing and ready to share knowledge.
 I love it so much — something I’ve never said about school before — because this program is a place that challenges you to keep growing and to become better at the things you love to do.
 The happiness the program gives me is so contagious that four of my friends from undergrad have asked to visit for informational interviews.
 I haven’t felt this ‘at home’ in a very long time.

--Tobi Oluwo, Experience Designer class of 2019
+-Tobi Oluwo, experience design track, class of 2019